Take Care of Your Child's Teeth

 Start with the first tooth.

-As soon as your baby’s teeth start coming in, clean them regularly with plain water and a clean cloth or a soft children’s toothbrush.
-Be sure to clean your baby’s teeth after feeding – especially right before bedtime.
+As soon as your baby’s teeth start coming in, clean them regularly with plain water and a soft children’s toothbrush.
+Clean your baby’s teeth 2 times a day — especially right before bedtime.

-Ask your child's doctor or dentist when it's time to start using fluoride toothpaste.
+If your child is younger than 2 years, ask their doctor or dentist when it's time to start using fluoride toothpaste.

 Teach your child to brush 2 times a day with fluoride toothpaste.